Best Command-Line FTP Clients for Linux

 5. Yafc

-Yafc is an open source FTP client designed as a replacement for the standard FTP program on Linux systems with support for POSIX-compliant systems.
+Yafc is an open-source FTP client designed as a replacement for the standard FTP program on Linux systems with support for POSIX-compliant systems.

 It is completely free with a rich features list that includes recursive get/put/fxp/ls/rm, queuing, tab completion, aliases, and support for SSH2 and proxy.

-$ sudo apt install yafc [On Debian/Ubuntu]
+$ sudo apt install yafc [On Debian, Ubuntu and Mint]

-$ sudo yum install yafc [On CentOs/RHEL]
+$ sudo yum install yafc [On RHEL/CentOS/Fedora and Rocky/AlmaLinux]

-$ sudo dnf install yafc [On Fedora]
+$ sudo zypper install yafc [On OpenSUSE]

-Do you have any experience with these command line FTP clients?
+Do you have any experience with these command-line FTP clients?
 Or do you know alternatives that should be on this list?
 Feel free to drop your comments below.

 Martins D. Okoi